mondbr/computer_infrastructure/README.md

 Before exiting your Codespace, ensure all your changes are committed and pushed to the repository.

-you can stop a Codespace by going to your GitHub account, navigating to *Settings > Codespaces*, and selecting the *Stop* option for your active Codespace.
+You can stop a Codespace by going to your GitHub account, navigating to *Settings > Codespaces*, and selecting the *Stop* option for your active Codespace.
 This will save your work and stop the environment, and you can resume later.

 You can restart your Codespace at any time from the GitHub repository page.
 Go to the Code button again and select *Reopen in Codespaces*.